pschaus/book_lepl1402/source/part1.rst

 Let's see what's going on with the types in the Java code:

-- The line :code:`int calculateArea(int side)` indicates that the method "calculateArea" has a parameter "side" of type :code:`int`.
+- The line :code:`int calculateArea(int side)` indicates that the method :code:`calculateArea` has a parameter :code:`side` of type :code:`int`.
 Furthermore, the :code:`int` at the beginning of :code:`int calculateArea(...` specifies that this method can only return a value of type :code:`int`.
 This is called the *return type* of the method.
-- The line :code:`void printArea(String message, int side)` defines that the method "printArea" has a parameter "message" of type :code:`String` and a parameter "side" of type :code:`int`.
+- The line :code:`void printArea(String message, int side)` defines that the method :code:`printArea` has a parameter :code:`message` of type :code:`String` and a parameter :code:`side` of type :code:`int`.
 The method does not return anything, therefore it has the special return type :code:`void`.
-- Inside the method "printArea", we can see in the line :code:`int area = calculateArea(side)` that the variable "area" has the type :code:`int`.
+- Inside the method :code:`printArea`, we can see in the line :code:`int area = calculateArea(side)` that the variable :code:`area` has the type :code:`int`.
-- (Exercise for you: look at the types that you can see in the "main" method.
-We will explain later why the "main" method always has a parameter named "args")
+- (Exercise for you: look at the types that you can see in the :code:`main` method.
+We will explain later why that method always has a parameter :code:`args`)

 IntelliJ uses a special tool called the *Java compiler* that carefully verifies that there are no *type errors*  in your program, i.e., that you have not made any mistakes in the types of the variables, method parameters, and return types in your program.
 Unlike Python, this *type checking* is done *before* your program is executed.
 You cannot even start a Java program that contains type errors!